What is a Colonoscopy?

 - You can go home when your vitals are stable, you’re awake and alert, and your ride has arrived

-- You may feel a little tired afterwards and resting at home will help
+- You may feel a little tired afterward and rest at home will help